RifeLab/lab-manual/manuscript.md

 An organized physical or electronic lab notebook is required to help document how and in what order activities were performed (pre-processing data, running models, statistical tests).
 It is highly encouraged that you use version control (e.g., Git in combination with GitHub) to manage project development, facilitate long-term maintenance, and simplify code sharing.
 The lab’s GitHub is https://github.com/RifeLab and new repositories can be created to host specific projects.

-### Noise Policy
-Ensuring that lab members get along and want to spend time with one another is a critical aspect to developing a productive, friendly, and positive lab environment.
-But I also realize that you are all very busy and want to have a place to focus and work quietly.
-While we do not have specific quiet time hours, please respect other people's needs to work quietly in labs and offices.
-If someone is wearing headphones, respect their desire for isolation (with obvious exceptions for emergencies).
-If you required additional quiet or privacy for specific work or projects, feel free to work from home, a library, or anywhere else.

-### Old projects
-If a student or postdoc collects a dataset but does not completely analyze it or write it up within 2 years after the end of data collection, the project will be re-assigned to another person to expedite publication.
-If a student or postdoc voluntarily relinquishes their rights to the project prior to the 2-year window, Trevor will also re-assign the project.
-This policy ensures that data and results are published but ensures priority is given to the person who initially collected the data.

 ### Deadlines
 Organization is vital to maintaining sanity in academia.